Chart Color Schemes

 In terms of cultural diversity, Trott Park records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Trott Park's cultural diversity was above average, with 10.7% speaking a language other than English at home and 22.0% born overseas.
-Christianity dominated Trott Park, making up 37.9%.
-Hinduism was overrepresented compared to Greater Adelaide, comprising 2.2% versus 4.1%.
+Trott Park's cultural diversity was found to be above average, with 10.7% of its population speaking a language other than English at home and 22.0% born overseas.
+Christianity was the main religion in Trott Park, comprising 37.9% of people.
+Hinduism was overrepresented compared to Greater Adelaide, making up 2.2% of Trott Park's population versus 2.8%.

 Frequently Asked Questions - Diversity